knative/client/docs/cmd/kn_broker_describe.md

 ### Options

 ```
-  -h, --help               help for create
+  -h, --help               help for describe
   -n, --namespace string   Specify the namespace to operate in.
 ```